-Advanced indoor navigation technologies are based on building movements by distance or fixing different sources of signal.
-The most popular ones are Bluetooth, UWB and Wi-Fi.
+Advanced indoor navigation technologies are based on building movements by distance or fixing different sources of the signal.
+The most popular ones are Bluetooth, UWB, and Wi-Fi.

 Bluetooth is a wireless technology of data transmission that ensures quick data exchange between mobile and computer devices.
 It is used in PCs, smartphones, tablets, headphones, as well as in other systems aimed at positioning with Bluetooth.
 All these devices can communicate with each other within a radius of up to 10 meters in the old versions of the system and up to 1500 meters starting with Bluetooth 5.0.

-- No necessity in direct visibility – devices “see” each other while approaching within a particular distance.
+- No necessity for indirect visibility – devices “see” each other while approaching within a particular distance.

 - Low energy consumption.

 - High speed of data transmission (1 Mb/sec).

 - Difficulties in detecting a device in the network that has a great number of connections.

 At present Wi-Fi is considered one of the most common systems used in Android indoor navigation.
 It can be found practically in any office, in most private houses and flats.
 Similar to Bluetooth, this wifi location tracking technology works by measuring a signal and converting it into the distance.
 However, such a wifi positioning system causes some difficulties as the signal level is insufficient for measuring the exact distance.

 - Possibility of deploying a network without a cable.